zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 *** Why not make every property observable just in case you want to update it later?***

-SOLUTION: The reason is performance.
+SOLUTION: Performance.
 Using an observable string instead of a string increases the size of the `ViewModel`.
 It also means that the proxied observable layer has to do extra work to connect listeners to the observable if it is ever updated.
-Both these factors will reduce the blade reveal performance, for literally no benefit if the observable is  never updated.
+Both factors reduce the blade reveal performance - for no benefit when the observable is never updated.
 Extensions should use non-observable values wherever possible.
-However, there are still many framework `Viewmodels` that accept only observable values, therefore the extension provides an observable even though it will never be updated.
+However, there are still many framework Viewmodels that accept only observable values, therefore the extension may provide an observable even though it will never be updated.

 * * *